Voiceover Recording for video production

 What is a Voiceover?

-There are two types of voiceovers: The first is audio of a person speaking during a video but they aren’t seen on camera.
-Often this kind of recording is used to narrate a video, or to give the audience context to what the video is about.
+There are two types of voiceovers: The first is audio of a person speaking during a video, but they aren’t seen on camera.
+Often, this kind of recording is used to narrate a video or to provide context for what the video is about.
 This is the most common type of voiceover, and the one we will explore in this post.
-The second type of voiceover is when you have filmed an interview and while the person is speaking you cut to b-roll footage.
-This is a great way to show the audience what the person is talking about while they are explaining it.
+The second type of voiceover is when you have filmed an interview and, while the person is speaking, cut to b-roll footage.
+This is a great way to show the audience what the person is talking about as they explain it.

 Voiceover recording